yhyakuna/katacoda-scenarios/vault-identity/step4.md

 Now, you are going to create an internal group named, engineers.
-Its member is `bob-smith` entity that you created in Task 1.
+Its member is `bob-smith` entity that you created.

 Log back in with the root token: